My Quiet Kitchen

 3. And after just a few minutes, your vegan mozzarella is ready!
 Use it warm dolloped on top of pizza or other hot dishes, or transfer it to a bowl or container to cool.

 Once the cheese has cooled, refrigerate until ready to use.
-It will firm up quite a bit after chilling.
+It will firm up quite a bit in the refrigerator.
 However, it won't be firm enough to grate or shred.
 That would require a few changes to the recipe.

 two photos showing thickness of vegan cheese after heating.

-Pictured: new version; pourable vegan cheese for pizza.
+Pictured: new version; liquid vegan cheese for pizza.

-The two photos above show the more liquid-y, new version of the recipe.
+The two photos above show the more pourable version of the recipe.

 After heating for about 3 minutes it becomes silky smooth and reminiscent of bechamel sauce.
 Where I dragged my finger across the spatula you can see the consistency.

-unbaked pizza showing the consistency of the pourable vegan mozzarella.
+unbaked pizza showing the consistency of the pourable vegan pizza cheese.

-Unbaked pizza with dollops of pourable vegan mozzarella.
+An unbaked pizza with dollops of the pourable vegan mozzarella on top.

 Do I need to include agar?